swcarpentry/website/_posts/2017/12/2017-12-20-replit_fave.md

 title: "My Favorite tool - A Coding Sandbox"
 date: 2017-12-21
 time: "00:00:00"
-category: ["Tools", "Favorites", "Research Tools", "Community"]
+tags: ["Tools", "Favorites", "Research Tools", "Community"]
 ---

 My favorite tool is [repl.it](https://repl.it/), a 'sandbox' tool to help me test and refine Python code.